How modernized ground leases fixed archaic structures of the past

-Doug Heitner, Chief Legal Officer of Safehold and iStar, is well-versed in the difference between archaic, restrictive ground leases and the modern, customer-friendly version Safehold introduced to the market.
+Doug Heitner, Chief Legal Officer of Safehold and iStar, is well-versed in the difference between old-fashioned, restrictive ground leases and the modern, customer-friendly version Safehold introduced to the market.
 In this Q&A, Heitner explains how Safehold’s ground leases are structurally designed with the leasehold’s operating interests in mind.

 You joined Safehold in March 2019.
 Talk about your experience so far.

 I joined Safehold at the start of what was a transformational year.
 When I joined, we had around $1 billion of ground leases, and we closed the year around $3 billion.
 I came on board at the tail end of the research and development (R&D) period - although R&D really never stops when you're starting a business - and I experienced the first wave of real success and market recognition that we all enjoyed.
 While 2020 has been a challenging time for the whole commercial real estate industry, it's been encouraging to see the market begin to come back and our transaction activity pick up significantly over the last 60 days.

 Talk about some of the legal innovations Safehold has brought to ground leases.